Summarize this article:

 Iota, represented as i, is the imaginary unit with a value of √–1.
 We use it to calculate the square roots of negative numbers.
 In this topic, we will discuss the powers of iota and their significance in detail.

-In math, Iota is an imaginary unit number (i) with a value of √–1.
-It can be used to solve equations involving the square root of negative numbers.
+In math, iota (i) is an imaginary unit with a value of √–1.
+It is used to calculate the square roots of negative numbers.

 Square of Iota: